adamsondavid/tapw/README.md

 Build fullstack Vue apps with e2e typesafety and DX in mind.
 Deploy to the cloud within seconds 🚀

+`tapwater` is a template you can use to create your own application.
+It provides a preconfigured software stack that should ensure first-class DX to kickstart with speed.
+Please notice that this stack is opinionated.
+Feel free to use this template or create a fork and adjust it to your needs.

-Currently supported are cloud providers like Vercel, Netlify, Cyclic, Koyeb and Render.
+Currently supported are cloud providers like Vercel, Netlify, Heroku.
+Platforms that comply with Herokus conventions e.g. Cyclic, Koyeb, Render, ... should also work.
-However, you can run `tapwater` anywhere Docker is supported.
+Of course, you can also run `tapwater` anywhere Docker is supported.
+If you would like to target AWS Lambda / Lambda@Edge, GCP CloudFunctions or Azure Serverless Functions, you would need to provide some extra configuration by yourself.

 Until now, Vercel and Netlify receive first-class support.
 These two providers provide a great DX and make optimized deploys pretty easy, e.g. distribute static files via CDN and running server code on the edge out of the box.